Join the E-Newsletter – Notes on City Council

 We also rely on fishermen and fisherwomen, truck drivers, retailers, cooks, cleaners, veterinarians, auto mechanics, plumbers, builders and contracts, dock workers, plant managers, rail workers, teachers, childcare providers, recreation staffs and lifeguards, fast food workers, Walmart staff, trash collectors, volunteers, recyclers, road maintenance crew, and everyone else in the community.
 We should celebrate everyone’s important role in making Prince Rupert a great place to live and work.

-Fixes
+Focus on Fixes

 Fix Health Care